 Music Biz Passport

 While our annual Music Biz Conference is a tentpole event for the entire global music business, it’s important for us to directly branch out into international music communities both to learn from and connect with one another.
-Our Music Biz Passport event series allows U.S. executives to connect with international trendsetters and learn what does and does not work in their local music economies, to expose important cross-border collaborations that will make the global music business stronger!
+Our Music Biz Passport event series allows U.S. executives to connect with international trendsetters to learn what does and does not work in their local music economies and expose important cross-border collaborations that will make the global music business stronger!

 NOTE: times differ from session to session | Learn more & register for FREE below